aaskorohodov/aaskorohodov/README.md

 *Python Developer | February 2024 - Present*

-Focus: Back-End, Microservice Architecture (MSA), k8s.
-Company context: Specializes in cellular communications for Motiv.
+Focus: Back-End, Microservice Architecture (MSA), k8s Company context: Specializes in cellular communications for Motiv
 - Wrote 30+ applications from scratch
 - Rewrote 5+ applications from other languages to Python
 - Utilized a broad range of data systems, including Kafka, Redis, RabbitMQ, PostgreSQL, and Oracle (SOAP-based communication), to manage the company’s extensive and distributed data